Simon Malley

-Simon Malley (May 25, 1923 – September 7, 2006), was a prominent francophone journalist and a strong supporter of Third World independence movements.
+Simon Malley (May 25, 1923 – September 7, 2006), was a prominent Syrian Egyptian francophone journalist and a strong supporter of Third World independence movements.

 Malley was "one of the best known francophone journalists of his generation" and a "partisan, fearless and controversial" writer who spoke and wrote easily in both French and English as well as his native Arabic, according to his obituary in The Guardian of London.

 Life and career

-Simon Malley was born in Cairo to a Jewish family of modest circumstances.
-After graduating from high school, he became a journalist and was sent by an Egyptian newspaper to cover the United Nations.
+Simon Malley was born in Cairo into a Syrian Jewish family of modest circumstances.
+After graduating from high school, he joined the Egyptian Communist Party, became a journalist and was sent by an Egyptian newspaper to cover the United Nations.
 In New York City, he met his wife, Barbara, an American, when she worked for the United Nations delegation of the National Liberation Front (FLN), the Algerian independence group.
 Malley took up the cause of the FLN and was important in publicizing its cause.

 Malley supported Gamal Abdul Nasser's revolution in Egypt in 1952, and Nasser made him the representative of the Egyptian daily newspaper Al Gomhuria in New York City.
+The Jewish-born Malley was critical of Israel.